alpererten/VIP25_Detect-SGG/README_OD_SGG_Notes.md

 #### Main Function - `main()`
   - Initializes and runs the **ROS2 node**.
-  - Spins until interrupted, then shuts down **ROS2** and **OpenCV windows**.
+  - Spins until interrupted, then shuts down ROS2 and OpenCV windows.

 ---
+---

-# The Following Sections Are Saved For Later, After Succesful YOLO Implementation
+# The Following Sections Are Saved For Later, Following A Succesful YOLO Implementation

 ### Using DETIC for Open-Vocabulary Detection